eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 }
 ```

-At first glance this code looks fine – we check for a variety of conditions that would preclude a user account from being created, and return errors if one of them is true.
+At first glance this code looks fine – we check for a variety of conditions that would preclude a user account from being created, and return false if so.
+If we run into an error, we return that along with `false` (again, there's no way to avoid returning a valid value along with the error).

 But we missed something here: an `if err != nil` block after `getAllUsernames`.
-That function returns not only a boolean value but also an error, if it was unable to access the database.
-So if the database is unresponsive, `getAllUsernames` will an error along with an empty slice.
+If the database is unresponsive, `getAllUsernames` will return an error along with an empty slice.

-As it is, we're ignoring that error, so our code will just see an empty list of all taken usernames – and it'll give the go-ahead to create accounts with any username, even if it already exists in the database.
+We forgot to check for that error, so our code will just see an empty list of all taken usernames – and it'll give the go-ahead to create accounts with any username, even if it already exists in the database.
 And that puts us in a very bad position, where our application has allowed users to do something they shouldn't be able to.
 Hopefully they don't get too attached to that duplicate username we just issued!

 Some language toolkits, like the Go extension for VSCode, will warn you in a situation like this because you assign to `err` twice in a row without reading from it.
 But this is easy to miss, and the code will still compile.

-All in all, this was a brave approach by the creators of Go but a mistake in my view[^6].
+All in all, this was a brave approach by the creators of Go but a big mistake in my view[^6].
 It's less common to ignore errors than it would be with exceptions, sure, but the consequences are much worse when it does happen.

 For functions without non-error return values, their side effects just won't be executed and the program will proceed without noticing.